s-baumann/PivotTables.jl/README.md

 ### 3. `:csv_external`

 Data is saved as separate CSV files in a `data/` subdirectory, and the HTML references these files.

-**Advantages:**
-- Much smaller HTML file size
-- Faster page load for large datasets
-- Easier to inspect and edit data separately
-- Better for version control (can diff data and HTML separately)
-- CSV files can be reused by other tools

-**Disadvantages:**
-- Requires multiple files (HTML + CSV files + launcher scripts)
-- Browsers block local file access by default (CORS)
-- Must use provided launcher scripts to open with proper browser flags

 **Usage:**
 ```julia